8 Multiple-Dose and Steady-State

 Detected tau: 12 h

-vss.md.obs and vss.md.pred are the volume of distribution at steady state using the multiple-dose MRT formula:
+vss.md.obs and vss.md.pred are estimates of the volume of distribution at steady state using the multiple-dose MRT formula:

 \[V_{ss} = CL \times MRT_{md}\]